codenamephp/template.chef.cookbook/README.md

 To get started, lookup all the %%PLACEHOLDERS%% and replace them with the actual values.
 Also add the encoded codenamephp.pem and slack room to .travis.yml

-To get started with the cookbook, use chef genereate -I apachev2 -C CodenamePHP [recipe, resource, ...]
+To get started with the cookbook, use chef generate -I apachev2 -C CodenamePHP [recipe, resource, ...]

 ## Requirements